ChuksJoshuaa/Fluyo-native-app/README.md

 To install the app, follow these steps:

 1. Clone the repository: `git clone git@github.com:ChuksJoshuaa/quiz-native-app.git`
-2. Navigate into the project directory: `cd quiz-app`
+2. Navigate into the project directory: `cd quiz-native-app`
 3. Install the dependencies: `npm install`
 4. Start the app: `npm start`